 - If SSP is your only income whilst you are off sick, you may be entitled to receive other benefits in addition, such as housing benefit

 If you are dismissed whilst in receipt of SSP, your employer must give you form SSP1 which explains why they are no longer paying you SSP.
 You should complete the form and take it to your local job centre plus.
-If you believe you have been dismissed because you are ill or in receipt of SSP, you may be able to complain to an Employment Tribunal and should seek advice from an experienced employment advisor at your local benefit office.
+If you believe you have been dismissed because you are ill or in receipt of SSP, you may be able to complain to an Employment Tribunal.
+You should seek advice from an experienced employment advisor at your local benefit office.